It’s taken ages to write this article because it’s not easy to accept what life throws your way.

 But don’t hear me saying you can’t do anything about the situation.
 You can take action, but just acknowledge your thoughts and feelings first.

 Learning to be accepting takes time.
-Yet it’s only when we become willing to accept whatever’s happening, in a step by step manner, that progress begins.
+Yet when we become willing to accept what’s happening, in a step by step manner, progress begins.

 Live life from an accepting perspective